brian-team/brian-code-editor/README.md

 ## Contributing

 We welcome contributions to the VS Code Brian Simulator Extension.
 If you'd like to contribute, please follow these steps:

+1. Fork the repository on GitHub.

+2. Clone your fork to your local machine.

+3. Create a new branch for your feature or bug fix.

+4. Make your changes and commit them.

+5. Push your changes to your fork.

+6. Create a pull request to the main repository.

+7. Please Follow [Contributing.md](CONTRIBUTING.MD) for more details

 ## License